 - Tire issues (accounting for 6% of all truck accidents) – Big rig tires are supposed to be built to last, but they are often made cheaply and not well-maintained.
 This can spell disaster on a busy highway.

 - Following too closely (accounting for 5% of all truck accidents) – When a truck driver follows traffic too closely, they may find it hard to stop in time if they need to.
 This is a case of driver negligence.

 - Jackknifing (accounting for 5% of all truck accidents) – A large commercial truck with a tractor trailer can jackknife if the truck is moving at high speeds and needs to make a sudden turn.
 This can lead to an accident since the truck’s trailer will swing out to one side without warning.

 - Cargo shift (accounting for 4% of all truck accidents) – When trucks are filled to maximum capacity with cargo, they’re subject to cargo shifts, potentially causing the truck to topple over in heavy windstorms.

 Most of the above factors are at least partially preventable.
 Many are fully preventable with stricter trucking corporation and driver guidelines in place as well as proper truck maintenance.
 Many of America’s largest trucking companies do not install the latest technology in their commercial trucks.
 Better tracking devices, driver surveillance/GPS options, power brakes, and tires would go a long way to helping curb devastating truck accidents.

-Get Legal Help from a Nebraska Truck Accident Lawyer
+Get Legal Help from a Omaha Truck Accident Lawyer

 If you or someone you love was seriously injured in a truck accident involving a commercial 18-wheeler, big rig, or tractor trailer, you may find it difficult to get the financial compensation your family needs to recover.
 Trucking corporation insurance adjustors will do everything they can to get you to settle for less money than you deserve.
 Your injuries and suffering are worth more than the amount they’re offering.